 In our recent global survey of digital leaders, we were able to segment out the digitally determined (53% of N.A. organizations) from the digitally distraught (47% of N.A. organizations).

-The digitally distraught are either running digital as an impromptu effort; running multiple digital strategies initiated by the line of business; or operating with a short-term perspective.
+The digitally distraught are either running digital as an impromptu effort; running multiple digital strategies initiated by the line of business, or operating with a short-term perspective.
 It is no wonder these organizations are distraught.
-It is difficult to accomplish a major transformation when one’s efforts are not unified, or there are expectations for hefty return on investment in the short term.
+It is difficult to accomplish a major transformation when one’s efforts are not unified, or there are expectations for a hefty return on investment in the short term.

 By contrast, our study found 31% of the digitally determined have an integrated strategy, where continuous enterprise-wide digital innovation is in place.
 Even better, we found another 22% of organizations report that digital transformation is the entire business strategy.

 If you find your organization in the camp of the digitally distraught, it does not have to remain so.
 IDC has created a blueprint of the principles the digitally determined organizations follow.
 It tackles the largest obstacles you are facing around strategy, financials, and scale.